MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 #### Eldoran Ghost Riddle Answered Correctly

-The ghosts nod in approval, their ethereal forms shimmering more brightly as they prepare to impart their final words.
+> The ghosts nod in approval, their ethereal forms shimmering more brightly as they prepare to impart their final words.
 They speak in unison, their voices harmonizing with a melodic, rhyming cadence:
+>

-"Wise travelers, you have proven true,
+> "Wise travelers, you have proven true,
-In answering riddles, one through two.
+> In answering riddles, one through two.
-Three and four have brought you here,
+> Three and four have brought you here,
-To claim the key and persevere.
+> To claim the key and persevere.
+>

-By knowing water's gentle flow,
+> By knowing water's gentle flow,
-And fire's warmth and ember's glow,
+> And fire's warmth and ember's glow,
-The whispering winds of Aerion's might,
+> The whispering winds of Aerion's might,
-And Gaeloria's earth, solid and right.
+> And Gaeloria's earth, solid and right.
+>

-You show the wisdom we hold dear,
+> You show the wisdom we hold dear,
-The knowledge that our kind revere.
+> The knowledge that our kind revere.
-Take this key, and journey on,
+> Take this key, and journey on,
-For now, our task is truly done.
+> For now, our task is truly done.
+>

-Remember well these ancient names,
+> Remember well these ancient names,
-And guard the knowledge that you claim.
+> And guard the knowledge that you claim.
-For the path ahead is fraught with strife,
+> For the path ahead is fraught with strife,
-But you hold the elements of life.
+> But you hold the elements of life.
+>

-Ignis, Aerion, Gaeloria, and Aquara,
+> Ignis, Aerion, Gaeloria, and Aquara,
-Guide you through the lands of Eldrath.
+> Guide you through the lands of Eldrath.
-May their blessings light your way,
+> May their blessings light your way,
-And keep the darkness at bay."
+> And keep the darkness at bay."
+>

-With their final words, the ghosts slowly fade away, leaving behind a radiant key that glows with a faint, otherworldly light.
+> With their final words, the ghosts slowly fade away, leaving behind a radiant key that glows with a faint, otherworldly light.
 The room grows silent once more, and the path forward is now clear.

-#### Aeloria's Essense Speaks Up
+#### Aelorian's Essense Speaks Up

-"Those 4 always were a bit dramatic...
+> **In Aelorian's voice:** "Those 4 always were a bit dramatic...
 You know they talked like that in life too?
 Weirdos...
 The lot of them."

 ### Scene 2: Returning to the Locked Door

 #### Setting the Scene

-As you return to the stone slab door with the key-shaped indent, the air seems to hum with anticipation.
+> As you return to the stone slab door with the key-shaped indent, the air seems to hum with anticipation.
 The ancient runes on the door glow faintly, casting an eerie light on the surrounding walls.
 The path you traveled to reach this point is now clear in your minds, the trials and riddles of the Eldoran ghosts still fresh in your memory.
+>

-The key you hold in your hand pulses with a soft, steady glow, matching the light of the runes on the door.
+> The key you hold in your hand pulses with a soft, steady glow, matching the light of the runes on the door.
+>

 #### Potential Questions and Actions